NickStefan/tome-editor/readme.md

 });
 ```

-`el` is the contentEditable dom node you want Tome to control
+`el` is the contentEditable dom node you want Tome to control.
+Tome will automatically render your data model if passed an `el` argument.
 `debugEl` is a dom node that Tome may inject a prettified JSON representing the internal data model (extremely helpful).
 `testUiEl` when given a dom node, Tome will inject the testUi into this node when __createTestUI()__ api is used